VBayesLab/VBLabDocs/VB-VAFC.md

 #### Data Type: double between 0 and 1 | Integer
 <br>
 Number of observations of training data are used as validation data.
-The number of observations can be specified as a percentage (a number between 0 and 1) of training data or an integer smnaller than the number of training observations.
+The number of observations can be specified as a percentage (a number between 0 and 1) of training data or an integer smaller than the number of training observations.

 **Note:** This option is only available for cross-sectional (tabular) data.